ThatTakashi/es-theme-minui-ish/README.md

 # MinUI-ish
 A super simple emulationstation.
-Based on the MinUI CFW Built ontop of <a href="https://github.com/Jetup13/es-theme-sagabox">Sagabox</a> by <a href="https://github.com/Jetup13">Jetup13</a>
+Based on the MinUI CFW <br>
+Built ontop of <a href="https://github.com/Jetup13/es-theme-sagabox">Sagabox</a> by <a href="https://github.com/Jetup13">Jetup13</a>

 ## Table of Contents: